-Seems odd to me, calling this a vintage recipe.
-After all, Watergate salad was something I ate at family gatherings when I was a child, reminiscent of Ambrosia Salad which is also deemed a vintage recipe but was something that always accompanied our holiday table as well.
-So calling this a vintage recipe makes me feel old!
+It seems odd to me this is actually a vintage recipe.
+After all, Watergate salad was something I ate at family gatherings when I was a child, reminiscent of Ambrosia Salad which is also deemed a vintage recipe, always on our holiday table as well.

 No matter what your version is, I’m sure it’s as easy as 1, 2, 3, just like this one is.

 - Lime Jello Salad (also called Martian Salad or Seafoam Salad) is sometimes confused with Watergate Salad.
 However, this jello dessert does not contain anything pistachio, but rather lime flavored gelatin and several similar ingredients to Watergate, such as pineapple and Cool Whip.
 This is more like a whipped Jello mousse, similar to my Mandarin Orange Mousse, which is made with gelatin, orange segments and whipped topping.

 - Pink Watergate Salad is another term I’ve seen thrown around, but honestly that’s just Ambrosia Salad where the maraschino cherries were not rinsed after they were drained, therefore tinting it pink.
 There’s also a pink fluff type dessert that uses cherry pie filling, pineapple and several other ingredients.
 Neither of these are Watergate Salad.